 All of these sets of data are usually best represented by an Enumeration (enum).
 If you are familiar with C, you will know that C enumerations assign related names to a set of integer values.
 Enumerations in Swift are much more flexible, and don’t have to provide a value for each case of the enumeration.

 Using an enum ensures that only values from the set are used.
 This is checked during compile time.
-Further, enums in Swift and Kotlin have additional useful features that make enums even more powerful.
+Further, enums in Swift have additional useful features that make enums even more powerful.

-In the below examples, I demonstrate how the status of a transaction can be represented using an enum.
-Additionally, I demonstrate how language features in both Swift and Kotlin can be used to make enums even more useful.
+In the below example, I demonstrate how the status of a transaction can be represented using an enum.
+Additionally, I demonstrate how language features in Swift can be used to make enums even more useful.

 Sets